Back to Blog

 You roll over in the middle of the night and reach for them.
 Your hand lands on cold sheets.
 For about two seconds, you've forgotten.
 Then it comes back, all of it, and the remembering is worse than the original phone call because at least the phone call only happened once.
 The remembering happens every morning.

 Losing a spouse is not like other grief.
-It's not bigger or smaller.
+It's not bigger or smaller than losing a parent or a friend.
 It's different in kind.
 The person who died wasn't just someone you loved.
-They were the structure of your daily life.
-They were the other half of every inside joke, every shared meal, every unspoken agreement about who takes out the trash and who locks the door at night.
+They were the structure of your daily life, the other half of every inside joke, every unspoken agreement about who locks the door at night.
 When they die, the loss is everywhere.
 It's in the passenger seat of your car.
 It's in the second coffee mug you still pull down out of habit.
-It's in the silence that fills the house at 7 p.m. when they used to walk through the door.
+It's in the silence at 7 p.m. when they used to walk through the door.

 This piece is for people in that silence.
 Not a roadmap out of it.
 Just some honest company while you're in it.